What you’ll learn reading this article:

 Factors to Consider Before Settling

-Once you settle your case, that is usually it.
+Once your injury case settles, that is usually it.
 This means that if your injury gets worse or is reaggravated after you’ve settled, that you won’t be able to go back to your insurance company and ask for more compensation.

-Because of this, it is extremely important that you have all of the information and evidence needed before settling.
+Because of this, it is extremely important that you have all of the information and evidence needed before accepting a settlement offer.
 These include:

 - The full extent of your injury and how it affects your day-to-day life mentally, emotionally and physically.

-- The ways you have suffered financially or will suffer financially because of the injury, including but not limited to property damage, medical bills, lost wages and future loss of wages.
+- The ways you have suffered financially or will suffer financially because of the injury, including but not limited to property damage, medical bills, lost wages, pain and suffering, and future loss of wages.

 - How your injury has affected your ability to enjoy life, maintain hobbies and uphold relationships with family and friends.